CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports

 Towards this end, \tool{} implements several techniques to retrieve and process additional sources of information referenced from NVD entries, enriching the vulnerability description with more information.
 To exploit temporal connection between vulnerability reports and affected libraries, \tool{} uses a cache to track the libraries related to the most recently seen NVD entries.
 The cache enables a reranking of \tool{}'s predictions by favouring libraries and versions that were most recently observed to be vulnerable.

-In our experiments, \tool{} achieves an average F1 of 0.75, outperforming the LightXML \cite{jiang2021lightxml} approach by 212.5\% in average F1 (0.75 to 0.24).
+In our experiments, \tool{} achieves an average F1 of 0.75, outperforming the LightXML \cite{jiang2021lightxml} approach by {167.9\% }in average F1 (0.75 to {0.28}).
 This demonstrates the superior performance of \tool{} over traditional non zero-shot XML models.
-Compared to a manually handcrafted approach that directly matches library names against the vulnerability description, \tool{} performs 78.6\% better.
+Compared to a manually handcrafted approach that directly matches library names against the vulnerability description, \tool{} performs 92.3\% better.

 Compared to an approach using only the CPE, \tool{} performs 3 times better.
 Our analysis reveals that each component of \tool{} contributes positively to its effectiveness.
 Removing the data enhancement step reduces performance by 6.7\%.
 Removing the time-aware adjustment reduces performance by 9.2\%.
 Overall, \tool{} improves over a vanilla zero-shot XML model by 27\% (0.75 vs. 0.59).

 Our study has practical and research significance.
 It helps in securing the software supply chain by automating slow manual analysis, and highlights practical concerns, such as the chronological order of data, in developing automated tools.